JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Angad_Sloks.md

 If he who only knoweth the charm for a scorpion’s sting touch a serpent, He apphieth a brand to his body with his own hand ;
 It is the Master’s decree from the beginning that he be very severely buffeted.
-The perverse who contend with the pious shall perish ; this 1s God’s justice.
+The perverse who contend with the pious shall perish ; this is God’s justice.
 God is the Lord of both ; He sifteth them carefully.
 Nanak, know that everything is according to God’s will.